VirtualShip/Core/README.md

 This fills the gap as a hassle-free and fast alternative to Homebrew, and as the package manager that Apple (and Microsoft) happen to not install on their operating systems.

 VirtualShip creates two folders, inside of which it will operate.
 The first folder the Warehouse (located at ```/usr/local/Warehouse```) will be the place where the code in this repository is stored.
 The second folder is the Garage (located at ```/usr/local/Garage```), where the installed packages will be put.
-Note: _VirtualShip will operate only within the Warehouse and Garage environments.
+Note: _VirtualShip will operate only within the Warehouse and Garage environments_.

 VirtualShip is currently being actively developed.
 New downloads will be added to the Products repository, and the stocks to the Stocks repository.
 All released code will be labeled (in a commit) as either 'alpha', 'beta', or 'stable'.